hoondy/mergeBigWig/README.md

 # mergeBigWig
-merge two or more bigWig files into one file by average
+merge two or more bigWig files into one file by averaging